Knowing about recruitment cycles could give your job search an edge

 Summer: Once summer hits, you can expect a recruiting slowdown, as people start taking vacations and offices shift to more relaxed summer hours and flextime schedules, says Feeney.

 That’s not to say that you should never look for work in the summer; just expect that it will be a slower-moving process.
-“Job searches that start just before or during the summer can tend to drag, as vacation schedules can get in the way of moving the processes forward,” say Seidel, especially for higher-level roles that require interviews with several people in the organization.
+“Job searches that start just before or during the summer can tend to drag, as vacation schedules can get in the way of moving the processes forward,” said Seidel, especially for higher-level roles that require interviews with several people in the organization.

 Fall: Once the fall comes and staffs return to full force, recruitment/hiring picks up again to fill any vacant roles before the holidays roll around (and to use up budgets before they run out).